Skip to main content

 • Delayed (throttled delivery)

 Envoke's mail servers send emails according to up to date industry standard specifications using the same base settings for every customer.
 Customers may need to apply additional settings depending on how their mail servers are configured.
-You will need to involve your IT team for this.

 Did this answer your question?